 When can I see my child's teacher?

 After school is always the best time.
 All staff try to meet with parents, as soon as possible, if there is an issue.
-However, there is a staff meeting on Mondays after school and a variety of after school clubs on other days.
-It is therefore advisable for parents to call the school office during the day to arrange an appointment at a mutually agreed time.
+However, there is a staff meeting on Wednesdays after school and a variety of after school clubs on other days.
+It is therefore advisable for parents to call the school office during the day, or send teachers a message directly on Class Dojo, to arrange an appointment at a mutually agreed time.
 Parents evenings happen each term and all parents are encouraged to attend to discuss their child’s progress.

 My child is upset about coming to school.

 It is always best to speak to the class teacher straight away who will be more than willing to help your child to sort out any problems quickly.

 I think my child is struggling with their work?

 Arrange a time to see the class teacher.
 If the class teacher thinks there is a problem they will speak to the SENCO -Special Educational Needs Coordinator, to speak to you and your child.

 The governors finalise school policy decisions and work actively with school staff to support teaching and learning.
 Governors represent the views of parents and the local community.
 The role of governors involves appointing school staff, observing lessons, regular meetings with staff and with each other.

 How do we contact governors?